2. The Year in Review

 The International Association of Prosecutors (IAP) is a non-governmental and non-political organization.
 It promotes the effective, fair, impartial, and efficient prosecution of criminal offences through high standards and principles, including procedures to prevent or address miscarriages of justice.
 It assists prosecutors internationally in the fight against organized or other serious crime, and fosters measures for the elimination of corruption in public administration.
-The PPSC participated in the Sixteenth Annual Conference and General Meeting of the IAP in Seoul, Korea, in June 2011, and the DPP was the chairperson of the open plenary session of the Fourth World Summit of Prosecutors General, Attorneys General and Chief Prosecutors that was held immediately after the IAP event.
+The PPSC participated in the Eighteenth Annual Conference and General Meeting of the IAP in Moscow, Russia in September 2013, where the DPP chaired the final plenary session to review the conference theme,

-The PPSC also has a representative on the development board of the Global Prosecutors E-Crime Network (GPEN), a web-based platform launched by the IAP for specialist e-crime prosecutors that provides access to a library of documentary and training resources.
+The PPSC continued its contribution to the development of the Global Prosecutors E-Crime Network (GPEN), a web-based platform launched by the IAP for specialist e-crime prosecutors that provides access to a library of documentary and training resources.
 The GPEN site offers cybercrime prosecutors a contacts database, a discussion forum, and a virtual library and training materials.
-The PPSC is responsible for canadian content of the GPEN site, which is determined in consultation with the Federal-Provincial-Territorial Working Group on Cybercrime.
+The PPSC is responsible for the Canadian content of the GPEN site, which is developed in consultation with the Federal-Provincial-Territorial Working Group on Cybercrime.

-The Administration Services Division is responsible for the delivery of programs and services in the areas of Security, Facilities Management, Conflict Management, and Occupational Health and Safety (OHS).
-Key activities undertaken during the year included:
+The Administration Services Division is responsible for the delivery of programs and services in the areas of facilities management, security, occupational health and safety (OHS), and informal conflict management.
+Key activities undertaken in 2013–2014 included:

-- continued work toward the establishment of a consolidated Headquarters facility in the National Capital Region;
+- completing the consolidation of the Headquarters office in the National Capital Region;

-The Communications Division is responsible for the PPSC’s communications activities aimed at the public and the media, as outlined in the Director of Public Prosecutions Act.
+The Communications Group is responsible for the PPSC’s communications activities aimed at the public and the media, as outlined in the Director of Public Prosecutions Act.

-The Division provides communications products, services, and advice to PPSC prosecutors and managers.
+The Group provides communications products, services, and advice to PPSC prosecutors and managers.
 It is also responsible for internal communications and for publishing the PPSC intranet and other internal communications vehicles.

 Finance and Acquisitions

-The Finance and Acquisitions Directorate is responsible for resource management, accounting operations, and acquisitions management.
-In 2011–12, in addition to fulfilling its ongoing commitments, the Directorate:
+The Finance and Acquisitions Directorate provides leadership, advice, and services in acquisition management, resource management, accounting management, policy, and quality assurance to the PPSC.
+In 2013–2014, in addition to fulfilling its ongoing commitments, the Directorate:

 Information Management and Technology

-The Internal Audit Division (IAD) assesses the effectiveness of the PPSC’s processes and works with the Departmental Audit Committee (DAC) to provide objective advice and recommendations to the DPP regarding the sufficiency, quality, and results of the organization’s risk management, control, and governance frameworks and processes.
+The Internal Audit Division (IAD) works with the Departmental Audit Committee (DAC) to provide objective advice and recommendations to the DPP regarding the sufficiency, quality, and results of the organization’s risk management, control, and governance frameworks and processes.

-In 2011-2012, the PPSC published two internal audit reports: the Audit of Vote-Netted Revenue and Cost Recovery, and the Audit of the Ontario Regional Office.
-The IAD also introduced a process to follow up on management action relative to prior internal audit recommendations.
-The DAC, which is chaired by the DPP, met four times during the year and reviewed a number of audit-related issues, as well as issues such as values and ethics, risk management, governance, and financial reporting.
+In 2013–2014, the PPSC published two internal audit reports: the Audit of the Atlantic Regional Office and the Audit of Learning, Training and Professional Development.
+The IAD also conducted a preliminary survey of security and two follow-up reviews of management action plans addressing prior audit recommendations.
+The DAC, which is chaired by the DPP, met three times during the year and reviewed a number of audit-related items including values and ethics, risk management, internal controls, governance, planning, and financial reporting.